CDF-II W boson mass in the Dirac Scotogenic model: Introduction

 The work is structured as follows.
 In Sec.~\ref{sec:model} we present the basic details of the model.
-In Sec.~\ref{sec:numass} we explore the neutrino mass and mixing of the model, with particular focus on the parameter $\kappa$, dimensionful analogue of the $\lambda_5$ parameter in the original scotogenic model.
-In Sec.~\ref{sec:Wmass} we compute the $W$ boson mass corrections of the model and show that the pure $SU(2)_L$ doublet scalar DM case is severely constrained from the need to satisfy CDF-II $W$ boson mass measurement while at the same time keeping the oblique $S$, $T$ and $U$ parameters within their global fit range.
-Finally in Sec.~\ref{sec:DM} we analyze the DM sector first for the case of doublet scalar DM and then for the singlet scalar DM.
-We find that the already constrained doublet DM case is incompatible with the relic abundance and direct detection constrains.
-However, the singlet scalar DM can indeed satisfy all the constraints simultaneously.
+In Sec.~\ref{sec:numass} we explore the neutrino mass and mixing of the model, with particular focus on the parameter $\kappa$, the dimensionful analogue of the $\lambda_5$ parameter in the original scotogenic model.
+In Sec.~\ref{sec:Wmass} we compute the model corrections to the $W$ boson mass and show that the pure $SU(2)_L$ doublet scalar DM case is severely constrained from the need to satisfy CDF-II $W$ boson mass measurement while at the same time keeping the oblique $S$, $T$ and $U$ parameters within their global fit range.
+Finally, in Sec.~\ref{sec:DM} we analyze the DM sector in the two extreme cases, the doublet scalar DM and the singlet scalar DM.
+We find that the doublet DM case is compatible with the relic abundance and direct detection constraints only if its mass is in the range of 58-86 GeV.
+The singlet scalar DM can also satisfy all the constraints simultaneously.
 We conclude with final remarks in Sec.~\ref{sec:conclusions}